 - Greenhouse: Being a horticulture volunteer in the greenhouse is a fun and challenging opportunity.
 At the greenhouse we are surrounded by a unique exotic plant collection, browse for the animals at the Zoo and production for the many gardens that make the Denver Zoo extra spectacular.
 As a volunteer in the greenhouse, you will contribute to the beautiful grounds of the Zoo through transplanting and caring for bedding plants in production, manage the specialty collection by researching plants and animal relationships, plant habitat needs and technical care, provide general greenhouse support to include under bench weeding, pot washing, sweeping, repotting and propagating plants in addition to other tasks as they arise.

-Horticulture volunteers are required to make a commitment of at least 2 shifts per month between April and October.
+Horticulture volunteers must maintain an active volunteer status and provide a negative TB test result.
+They are required to make a commitment of at least 2 shifts per month between April and October.

 *Please note: Applications to the Denver Zoo Volunteer Program exceed the number of available positions in each training class.
 The selection of new volunteers is based on matching applicants with current zoo needs.